karshrao/VIView/README.txt

 Now, click Compute and again, please be patient as Spark Gaps may take a couple of minutes to model!

 But wait, we hit an error!
 The message above the progress bar describes the error -- when you have an ODE solve error, please vary the # of points in the wires.
-This is the price we pay for generalizing systems and using MATLAB's ode15s, which is sometimes buggy -- it sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.
+This is the price we pay for generalizing systems and using MATLAB's ode15s, which sometimes does not like the resolution we give it -- it sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.

 To fix the error, let's change the # of points in the grounding wire to 2 by first clicking Delete Element and adding this element:

 Wire = [1e-2, 50, 0.6, 2]

-Click Compute and you should see the results on the RHS of the GUI!
+Keep everything else the same and click Compute and you should see the results on the RHS of the GUI!

-Explore the waveforms if you'd like and also please try using the saved data to get other parameters, like the cumulative current, power, etc.
+Explore the waveforms and if you'd like, please also try using the saved data to get other parameters, like the cumulative current, power, etc.

 This is a basic framework for understanding the tool -- please feel free to use it for your own situations.
 Another great use is to follow along with Case Studies 1-4, and 6 in the paper -- the outputs should match the paper exactly if the model is used correctly!